apache/druid/docs/content/operations/api-reference.md

 to receive data from the ZooKeeper cluster. `{"selfDiscovered": true}` is a proxy event indicating that the ZooKeeper client on the node has started to receive data from the ZooKeeper cluster and it's expected that all segments and other nodes will be discovered by this node timely from this point.

+* `/status/selfDiscovered`

+Similar to `/status/selfDiscoveredStatus`, but returns 200 OK response with empty body if the node has discovered itself and 503 SERVICE UNAVAILABLE if the node hasn't discovered itself yet.
+This endpoint might be useful because some monitoring checks such as AWS load balancer health checks are not able to look at the response body.

 ## Master Server